avi-01/CodeforcesBot-Ext/README.md

 ### 2. Refresh
-* Refresh button allow you to reload to the contests and rating.
+* Refresh button allow you to reload to the contests and ratings.

 ### 3. Create contest directory
-* It create a directory of contest which will have the sample testcases and cpp solution with template code.
+* It create a directory of contest which will have the sample testcases and cpp solution file with the template code.

 ### 4. Run Solution
 * This button allows you to run your solution on the sample testcases.